TravnikovDev/vibe-janitor/instructions/Implementation-plan.md

 - 🧪 90%+ test coverage on all modules
 - 🧼 5+ projects confirmed cleaned via CLI in community feedback
 - ⏱️ Average CLI run time under 10 seconds on medium-sized repos

----

-Let me know if you'd like a visual roadmap, team role assignments, or burndown chart generation next.